Optimizing multigrid reduction-in-time (MGRIT) and Parareal coarse-grid operators for linear advection: Preliminaries

 In contrast to explicit discretizations, unconditionally stable, implicit fine-grid discretizations can be rediscretized on coarse grids to provide stable coarse-grid operators.
 Two-level MGRIT iteration counts for SDIRK+U discretizations of \eqref{eq:PDE} using such coarse-grid operators are given in the left side of Table~\ref{tab:examples_IRK_redisc}.
-All solvers, with the exception of SDIRK1+U1 are divergent since they converge in approximately the number of iterations for which the initial condition is sequentially propagated across the entire domain (if one uses exact arithmetic), as is done in sequential time-stepping.
-The relatively good---but still poor---performance of SDIRK1+U1 is attributable to the fact that it is highly diffusive (see Figure~\ref{fig:discretization_errors}).
+All solvers, with the exception of SDIRK1+U1, are divergent since they converge in approximately the number of iterations for which the initial condition is sequentially propagated across the entire domain (if one uses exact arithmetic), as is done in sequential time-stepping.
+The relatively better performance of SDIRK1+U1 is attributable to the fact that it is highly diffusive (see Figure~\ref{fig:discretization_errors}), but it still requires a number of iterations that is much higher than what we will achieve with the new approach introduced in this paper.

 When using rediscretization, MGRIT convergence rates for implicit discretizations of hyperbolic problems strongly depend on the CFL number, with smaller CFL numbers typically resulting in faster convergence, just as in the explicit case, even though there is no CFL limit to violate.
 This can be seen by contrasting the types of convergence rates reported in Dobrev et al.\cite{Dobrev_etal_2017} for linear advection with those shown in Table~\ref{tab:examples_IRK_redisc} for larger, more realistic CFL numbers.
 This behavior stands in stark contrast with that for diffusion-dominated problems where convergence is typically achieved within 10 or so iterations, even for high-order discretizations and large coarsening factors.\cite{Dobrev_etal_2017, Falgout_etal_2014}